 Friends and members of the Shambhala Center are welcome to attend celebrations, practice events, meetings, and gatherings of special interest groups so that we can more fully realize the joining of Shambhala principles and practices to our everyday life.
 Community gatherings and groups help us support one another on our individual paths of self-discovery.
 All gatherings are open to the public, and no one is turned away for lack of funds.

-Queer Dharma is an open community of meditation practitioners led by and for LGBTQIA [lesbian, gay, bisexual, transgender, queer, intersex, asexual] people.
-Join us monthly for meditation practice followed by discussion, light refreshments, and fun!
+Queer Dharma is an open community of meditation practitioners led by and for LGBTQI (lesbian, gay bisexual, transgender, intersex) people and their friends.
+Join us for meditation practice followed by conversation and light refreshments.

 The Heart of Recovery